 The right to request an amendment of the student’s education record if the student believes it is inaccurate or misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 A student who wishes to ask the University to amend a record should submit a written request to the University office responsible for the record, clearly identifying the part of the record the student wants changed and specifying why it should be changed.
 That office will notify the student of its decision.
 Contact the Office of the Ombuds at 513-556-5956 should you encounter difficulty in obtaining the requested record review.
 If the University office decides not to amend the record as requested, the student may request a hearing before the University’s Family Educational Rights & Privacy Act Committee.
-To request this hearing, contact the Office of the Registrar at 513-556-9900.
+To request this hearing, contact the Office of the Registrar.

 The right to provide written consent before the University discloses personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.